haotangio/cooking-architecture/docs/chapter-2/design-contraints.md

 sidebar_position: 1
 ---

+# Universal Principles

+- **I don't know and I don't care (Hao Tang)**
+    - **I don't know**: I do not aware of your existence.
+    - **I don't care**: I know your existence, but I don't care how you work.

+- UI Components don't care where the data come from or how it is fetched.
+- UI Components don't know about the existence of the APIs.

-# Design Constraints
+# Layers' Constraints

 ## Utilities

 Characteristics:

+- Encapsulate "aspects" of the applications.
 - Depend on no other layer.
 - Pure functions.
-- No side effects.
-- No business logic.
-- No UI logic.
-- Utilities do not aware what kind of app they are used in.
+- Do not aware what kind of app they are used in.